runeflobakk/optional-java/README.md

 Optional<V> in Java
 ============================

 This is my first attempt at the Optional<V> type, implemented in Java.
 Optional, or variants of it, is a ubiquitous type typically present in functional or hybrid-functional languages.
 It is used for cases when it is valid for a procedure (function, method, etc) to terminate with no result.
 In Java, the idiomatic way to do this is to return the dreaded null-pointer, or `return null`.
 However, the possibility of a "no result"-result, or `null`, cannot be expressed by the type system, and is typically the source of numerous `NullPointerExceptions` where the caller of a method forgets to check if the returned value is, in fact, an instance before dereferencing it.
-The Option type explicitly expresses that a value may be something, or may be nothing, at the type level.
+The Optional type explicitly expresses that a value may be something, or may be nothing, at the type level.

 Basic use